History of Judi's House

 When former NFL quarterback Brian Griese was seven years old, his mother Judi was diagnosed with breast cancer.
 After she died five years later, Brian found himself at a dangerous time in which his anger and profound sadness were coming out in ways that had the potential to be destructive.

-Along Brian’s path to healing, he realized that he wanted to give back to children and teens who were also grieving the loss of a parent, sibling or other loved one.
-He and his wife Brook, a clinical psychologist specializing in childhood trauma and loss, created Judi’s House — a safe, comfortable place where children and families could come to receive compassionate support and connection with peers.
+Along Brian’s path to healing, he realized that he wanted to give back to children and teens who were also grieving the loss of a parent, sibling, or other loved one.
+He and his wife, Dr. Brook Griese, a clinical psychologist specializing in childhood trauma and loss, founded Judi’s House — a safe, comfortable place where children and families could come to receive compassionate support and connection with peers.